 And a LGD is NOT a collie, German Shepherd or any other herding breed or non-LGD breed.
 It is one of several breeds of dogs bred specifically for thousands of years to bond closely with and protect livestock.
 We use Maremma Sheepdogs and highly recommend them but at least make sure you get a dog that’s ONLY a LGD breed, not a non-LGD breed or worst of all, a mix of LGD and non-LGD.
 THAT is a disaster waiting to happen!

-You should bring a dog crate to transport your goat home in, as well as a leash and collar.
-You may not need the large crate when they are tiny babies but you will eventually so if you don’t already have a smaller crate I would just go for the biggest one now.
+You should bring a medium sized dog crate to transport your goats home in, as well as a leash and collar, if you think you’ll need to get them out along the way.
+You may not need the large crate when they are tiny babies but you will eventually so if you don’t already have a smaller crate I would just go for the biggest one you can find now.
 We transport even our biggest bucks in a large dog crate in our mini van!

 First you’ll need a hay feeder.
 There are lots of styles to choose from, bought and homemade.
 Goats need basically free choice hay but they are notorious for wasting hay so I wish I could tell you I have found the perfect feeder but I haven’t.
 I just try to rescue the wasted hay before they use it for a toilet and feed it to my horses, who eat anything! 😂

 You’ll need a good sized water bucket but not so deep that baby goats will fall in and drown.
 I prefer automatic ones so I don’t have to always fill them but I check them daily to make sure they’re working properly and to clean them if needed.

 A mineral feeder of some sort to put the free choice loose minerals in is vital.
 We use big ones from Caprine Supply that hold about 20-25 lbs at a time, but if you just have a couple of goats a small one will do.
 Just make sure they can’t knock it over and waste those minerals and try to hang it high enough that they don’t decorate it with goat berries!